whatcheers/crCentury-Scraper/README.md

 - Simple web viewer for browsing the archive
 - Organizes content by date in a clean directory structure
 - Combines pages into complete editions
-- Flexible date targeting (specific day, week number, or current week)
+- Flexible date targeting:
+  - Week numbers (1-52)
+  - Specific dates (MM-DD format)
+  - Current week by default

 ## Prerequisites (Tested on Ubuntu 24.04)